-These famous attractions have been RUINED by overtourism
+Bucket-list attractions and destinations RUINED by overtourism

 Victims of their own success

 Some of the world’s most historic and beautiful attractions are being damaged by mass tourism, undermined by commercialisation or just tarnished by selfie-crazy masses.
-From uncomfortable overcrowding and tacky souvenir stores to physical damage inflicted by a constant flow of visitors, we look at the impact commercialisation has had on some bucket list destinations.
+From uncomfortable overcrowding and tacky souvenir stores to physical damage inflicted by a constant flow of visitors, we look at the impact commercialisation has had on some bucket-list destinations.

-Read on to see the places around the world suffering from commercialisation and overtourism...
+See the places around the world suffering from commercialisation and overtourism...

 Mount Everest, Nepal

 Mountain climbing and trekking on Everest is now a huge commercial operation.
-In 2023 more than 1,000 foreign climbers headed here for a chance to scale the world's tallest mountain.
+In 2023, more than 1,000 foreign climbers headed here for a chance to scale the world's tallest mountain.
 Its summit was first conquered in 1953, when overcrowding was definitely less of a concern.

 Mount Everest, Nepal